samdavidnwabanne/AI-Automation-Robotics-Journey/Week-01/Day-05.md

 ## Reflection

 Today I moved from learning about AI and automation separately to combining them into one practical, working system.
-Building the workflow helped me understand how a well-structured prompt directly determines the quality and consistency of the AI's output — and testing it with edge cases (long input, another language, nonsense text, empty submissions) taught me that a good automation isn't just one that works on clean data, but one that fails safely when it doesn't.
+Building the workflow helped me understand how a well structured prompt directly determines the quality and consistency of the AI's output, and testing it with edge cases (long input, another language, nonsense text, empty submissions) taught me that a good automation isn't just one that works on clean data, but one that fails safely when it doesn't.
 This project gave me a much clearer picture of how AI can be embedded into automated processes to turn raw, unstructured input into useful, structured output with minimal manual effort.